 The best live-action Spidey movie to date, Spider-Man 2, is a bonafide masterpiece and ranks among the best superhero movies ever made.
 The first Spider-Man movie feels like a warm-up for this film, which improves on its predecessor in every conceivable way.

 From the direction, story, and performances, everything about Spider-Man 2 just feels more self-assured and confident.
-Particular praise needs to be given to Alfred Molina for making Doc Ock, of all people, relatable and to Raimi for directing the most exciting comic book movie set piece ever made, the battle on top of the elevated train.
+Particular praise must be given to Alfred Molina for making Doc Ock (one of the best movie villains of all time), of all people, relatable and to Raimi for directing the most exciting comic book movie set piece ever made, the battle on top of the elevated train.

-For the longest time, I thought Spider-Man 2 would never be knocked off the top spot for best Spider-Man movies, but then a certain animated movie came along.
+For the longest time, I thought Spider-Man 2 would never be knocked off the top spot for best Spider-Man movie, but then a certain animated movie came along.